 Brogdon, who considers himself a shy, introspective person, didn’t expect to enjoy being in front of people in a courtroom setting.
 But one class in his last year at the UH Law Center changed everything.

-“It was only after I attended a trial advocacy class at the University of Houston Law Center that I discovered my passion for law and my passion specifically for trial work,” he said, adding that it was adjunct professor John O’Quinn’s presentation on expert witnesses that specifically motivated him to become a trial lawyer.
+“It was only after I attended a trial advocacy class at the University of Houston Law Center that I discovered my passion for law and my passion specifically for trial work,” he said, adding that it was adjunct professor John M. O’Quinn’s presentation on expert witnesses that specifically motivated him to become a trial lawyer.

 Brogdon went on to earn his law degree from the UH Law Center and a master’s in business administration from the University of Houston’s C.T.
 Bauer College of Business in 1989.